JavierMarro/The-NC-News-BackEnd/README.md

 Users can:

 - Make HTTP requests to a news server where they can find news articles.
+- Post new comments on articles and update votes.

 ## Set up instructions: